Latest updates

 Recent reports and factsheets

-Detailed reports from the PFAS investigation and management are available for download.
+Detailed reports from the PFAS Investigation and Management Program are available for download.
 Appendices to these reports can be found in the document archive.
 To discuss these reports contact pfas.enquiry@defence.gov.au.

 Document archive